 Are you in the process of buying property abroad should be aware of the tax implications of Expats.
 It can be a stressful situation to walk through, especially when taxes are involved.
 Think foreign exchange rates, country-specific mortgages, different tax laws, and legal structures.
 Not to mention the implications on your US Expat Tax Return!

 Furthermore, US citizens abroad are responsible for reporting worldwide income if they reach the filing threshold.
 It’s even more true that you need to add foreign property transaction info on a tax return too!

-Therefore, in this post, we’re breaking down the most important points to consider regarding your US expat taxes while buying or selling property abroad.
+We’re breaking down the most important points to consider regarding your US expat taxes while buying or selling property abroad.
 MyExpatTaxes are happy to help!

 1. Foreign Countries Handle Property Transactions Differently